Cacodaimon/CacosGPiCASE2Script/README.md

 A replacement for the official [GPiCase2-Script](https://github.com/RetroFlag/GPiCase2-Script), for use with [Recalbox 8.0.x](https://www.recalbox.com/) only.
 Please do not forget to install the [Display Patch]()

-I had too much trouble with the original one.
-Therefore, I wrote this more robust and simpler to use replacement.
+I had too much trouble with the original script.
+Therefore, I wrote this more robust and simpler to use/install replacement.
 It still performs a full reboot after connecting to or disconnecting from the docking station.

 Tested with Recalbox 8.0.2 and a CM4104032 (4GB RAM, 32GB Flash, WLAN + BT).

 ## Installation instructions

 1. Connect your GPiCase2 to your Wi-Fi
-2. Login via SSH (The default passwort is **recalboxroot**)
+2. Login via SSH (The default password is **recalboxroot**)

 ```sh
 ssh root@recalbox